-You could say that today’s lesson a very “powerful”.
+You could say that today’s lesson is very “powerful”.
 Our topic?
 The electrical grid.

 So let’s get started.
 What is an electrical grid?
 An electrical grid is an interconnected network for electricity delivery from producers to consumers.
 The electrical power grid was created when power utilities formed joint operations to provide a more reliable service.